IBS

 There is a provable connection between a damaged microbiome and the occurrence of bacterial sepsis.
 If the viral infection was somewhat well survived, patients often face a bacterial infection afterwards.

-Our lifestyle has a significant influence on the general state and resilience of the gut microbiome, both positively and negatively.
 It is known, for example, that many medications, such as proton pump inhibitors (stomach acid blockers), lead to a change in the gut microbiome.
-Data indicates that the risk of bacterial infections after a COVID-19 illness is higher if patients take proton pump inhibitors.

 On the other hand, the microbiome can be positively influenced.
 Data from various countries, where fermented foods are consumed in particularly large amounts, show a low mortality rate after a COVID-19 illness.